IDSS-NIAID/SeroNetValidation/README.md

 -   `Assay` - Assay being tested
 -   `Sample_ID` - Differentiates each sample for a specific day.
 Sample IDs are reused each new day.
-    -   This includes the replicate number along with the sample ID for the `LLOQ`, `ULOQ`, and `LINEARITY` tabs.
-Remove the dash and number at the end of the sample ID for these tabs.
+    -   This sometimes includes the replicate number along with the sample ID.
+Remove the dash and number at the end of the sample ID for these cases.
-    -   Range of `Sample_ID` in the `STABILITY_HEAT` tab is
+    -   Range of `Sample_ID` for heat tests in the `STABILITY` tab is `{High (1X), High (5X), High (10X), High (BIL), High (HB), High (Ctrl), ..., Low (1X), ...}`.
-        `{Heat MED, Heat HIGH, LOW, MED, HIGH}`.
-The low/med/high designation refers to the concentration level, and heat/no heat is the treatment.
-This applies to other stability tabs as well.
+        The low/high designation refers to the concentration/heat level.
--   `Treatment` - Treatment applied to the sample.
-This appears to be constant within each tab and can be ignored.
+        Use the `1X` values as control for heat stability and `Ctrl` as control for matrix components.
-    -   Only included in Stability tabs.
+-   `Treatment` - Only included in STABILITY tab.
+Treatment applied to the sample.
 -   `Lot Status: Old or New` - Differentiates between old and new antigen lots.
     -   Only included in `Lot-to-Lot Antigen` and `Lot-to-Lot Conjugate`